Sacchan-VRC/SaccFlightAndVehicles/README.txt

 L Stick Display Highlighter
 R Stick Display Highlighter
+The objects that highlight which function is currently selected

 At G Screen
 The screen object that displays assists targeting for AGMs and bombs